 The discussion, provided by the diners with only subtle suggestion from me via the menu, will be, like all good discussions, free form, widely ranging, self-governing and civil.
 But the theme will be clearly on the table, with each course reminding the diners that there is a purpose to our being here.

 That leaves only the outcome–which will also be free form and widely ranging.
-Everyone will respond in their own way, but they will be better informed and perhaps more focused after having come to Supper Club.
+Everyone will respond in their own way, but they will be better informed and perhaps more focused after having come to Peace Meal Supper Club™.

 The theme for the first one is Liberation—a fitting theme for the month of July, in which so many nations celebrate their liberation from other powers.
 Sometimes we can understand an idea better through contrast.
 While it would be easy to say USA vs. China, for example, that is indeed too simplistic.
 It is much more informative to look at those living amidst liberty yet having their own denied.
 For example, men incarcerated at Guantanamo Bay Detention Camp; Leonard Peltier—and indeed all indigenous Americans; Mexican nationals working in American agricultural fields; and animals held against their will, used for human food.